hparra/gulp-rename/README.md

 * `basename` is the filename without the extension like path.basename(filename, path.extname(filename)).
 * `extname` is the file extension including the '.' like path.extname(filename).
 * when using a function, a second `file` argument is provided with the whole context and original file value
+* when using a function, if no `Object` is returned then the passed parameter object (along with any modifications) is re-used

 ## License